hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 New test modules should be named starting with `test_web_` (the modules starting with `web_test_` are helper modules).
 The test files should be named `test_web_<page>.py`.
 The common class, where the majority of tests are implemented, should be named `TestWeb<Page>Common`.
 The classes with the proper setups (see below) should be named `TestWeb<Page><UserType><Browser>`.
 Individual tests should be named `test_web_<page>_<action>_<details>`, where `<action>` is the name of the action using the `cloudscheduler` command.
 If suitably complex, `<action>` should ideally be formatted as `<object>_<action_on_object>_<details>`.
 Note that individual tests having names that start with `test` is currently the only breaking naming requirement.

-All test files must be put in the `web_tests` directory, and each test class must be imported into `create_test_suite.py` and have its name added to the list of tests for its respective browser.
+All test files must be put in the `web_tests` directory, and each test file must be imported into `create_test_suite.py` and have its classes added to the lists of tests for their respective browsers.
 Note that the detailed classes (see below) should be the only ones put in here - the common classes (see below) do not have the proper setup to be run on their own and should not be included.

 New tests should additionally follow all rules for Unittest test classes, as they are run using the Unittest framework.